 There are a number of milestones that must be signed off in order for you to complete your MD(Res)/PhD.
 All forms should be completed, and signed by members of the Postgraduate Education Committee if required.
-Forms should be returned to Jennifer Simeon (email@example.com) for final signature by the Director of Postgraduate Studies.
+Forms should be returned to Jennifer Simeon (firstname.lastname@example.org) and Paige Marques (email@example.com) for final signature by the Director of Postgraduate Studies.

-The early stage assessment should be completed within 9 months of your start date.
+The early stage assessment should be completed within 12 months for PhD Students and at 9 months for MD(Res) students.
 When the assessment is completed, the assessors and supervisors are required to complete the Early Stage Assessment form.

-The late stage review should be completed between 18-24 months for PhD students and at 18 months for MD(Res) students.
+The late stage review should be completed within 24 months for PhD students and at 18 months for MD(Res) students.
 When the review is completed, the assessors and supervisors are required to complete the Late Stage Review form.

-After completing your minimum registration period and the late stage review, it is possible to enter continuing research status.
-This is valid for up to 12 months at a cost of £200.
+After completing the minimum registration period and the late stage review, it is possible to enter writing up.
+The maximum writing up period is 12 months and will terminate at the thesis submission deadline if this is earlier than the writing up allowance.
 This will allow you to retain access to the College facilities, however, all experimental work must be completed before entering this status.